-SEN Governor: Liz Hutton
+SEN Governor : Beckie Mills

-L How doos Holy Trinity C of E School know if I. How does Holy Trinity C of E School know if child/young person need extra help?
-We use many strategies to continuously assess children; this happens every day in class and more formally at the end of each half term.
+I. How does Holy Trinity C of E School know if child/young person need extra help?
+We use many strategies to continuously assess children and track their progress; this happens every day in class and more formally each term.
 We will know your child may require additional help if they are not making the expected level of progress and are achieving levels below that expected for their age.
 There are four main broad areas within SEN which children are assessed: (i)Social, emotional and mental health (ii)Cognitive and Learning. (iii)Communication and Interaction. (iv)Sensory or Physical needs.
 The strategies we use to monitor pupils include: Tracking of the Early Years Foundation Stage areas - progress in each area is monitored by staff.
 Experienced staff enables early identification through observations.
 Working in partnership with you during home visits, visits to private nurseries.
 Teacher tracking using School Pupil Tracker: an online system where your child's levels are entered each half term.
 We value your views and hold progress meetings three times a year to allow us to work in partnership to discuss how best to support your child.
 Informal parent meetings - if we are concerned about your child's achievement we will request additional meetings to ensure you are kept informed and to allow us to work together efficiently.
 If you would like a meeting with your child's class teacher because you are concerned about your child's achievement or progress you can request a meeting at a suitable time.
 Observations of every child take place continuously by staff members - academically and also social, behaviour and interaction with peers.
-Meetings between Class Teacher and the Special Needs Coordinators within the school (SENCO) take place regularly to discuss any children who may be under-achieving.
 2. What should I do if I think my child/young person may have SEN?
 If you have any concerns about your child's achievement or progress you should contact the school to arrange an informal meeting with your child's Class Teacher.
-At this point the following steps will take place: • The Class Teacher will liaise with Special Needs Coordinators in school. • If required interventions will be put in place.
+At this point the following steps will take place: The Class Teacher will liaise with Special Needs Coordinators in school.
+If required interventions will be put in place.